huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Cassandra.md

 ---
 # Source Cassandra

+The directory in which you have downloaded `replicant-cli` in will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

 ## I. Setup Connection Configuration

-1. Navigate to the connection configuration file:
+1. From `$REPLICANT_HOME` navigate to the connection configuration file:
     ```BASH
     vi conf/conn/cassadra.yaml
     ```